Here you will find the most frequently asked questions about renting property.

 How do I apply for a property?

-If you want to apply for a My Blackpool Home property, you will need to complete one of our application forms.
-You can obtain a copy of this from the office or download one from the website.
+If you want to apply for a My Blackpool Home property you will need to complete one of our application forms.
+You can obtain a copy of this from our office, at the viewing appointment or download a copy here.
+On return of your application form we will require photo ID or a copy of your full birth certificate, proof of income – wage slips/3 months bank statements/proof of benefits.

 How much does it cost to apply?